Dynamics and Rheology of Ring-Linear Blend Semidilute Solutions in Extensional Flow: Modeling and Molecular Simulations: Introduction

 In melts, polymer rheology can largely be understood on the basis of topological constraints.
-Linear polymer melts relax stress by reptation of free ends along the polymer backbone, leading to a rubbery plateau modulus. \cite{doi1988theory,rubinstein2003polymer} However, in ring polymer melts the end-free constraint significantly suppresses entanglements and drives rings toward globular conformations, resulting in a significantly lower zero-shear viscosity as compared to linear polymer melts and the absence of a rubbery plateau modulus. \cite{kapnistos2008unexpected, halverson2012rheology, ge2016self} Thus, ring polymers are an appealing option for applications requiring high polymer mass transport but low viscosity.
-These results are only valid for pure ring melts, which remain challenging to synthesize. \cite{doi2015melt,pasquino2013viscosity} The introduction of even trace linear contaminants results in significantly higher zero-shear viscosity and the return of a rubbery plateau modulus. \cite{kapnistos2008unexpected,halverson2012rheology} These rheological features are intrinsically connected to the polymer dynamics.
+Linear polymer melts relax stress by reptation of free ends along the polymer backbone, leading to a rubbery plateau modulus. \cite{doi1988theory,rubinstein2003polymer} However, in ring polymer melts the end-free constraint significantly suppresses entanglements and drives rings toward globular conformations, resulting in a significantly lower zero-shear viscosity as compared to linear polymer melts and the absence of a rubbery plateau modulus. \cite{kapnistos2008unexpected, halverson2012rheology, ge2016self} These results are only valid for pure ring melts, which remain challenging to synthesize. \cite{doi2015melt,pasquino2013viscosity} The introduction of even trace linear contaminants results in significantly higher zero-shear viscosity and the return of a rubbery plateau modulus. \cite{kapnistos2008unexpected,halverson2012rheology} These rheological features are intrinsically connected to the polymer dynamics.
 Molecular dynamics (MD) simulations show long-lived relaxation modes in ring-linear polymer melt blends associated with the threading of linear polymers through rings. \cite{tsalikis2014threading} MD simulations also show a maximum in zero-shear viscosity as a function of blend ratio at $\phi_{linear} = 0.5$ (where $\phi_{linear}$ is the linear polymer weight fraction) due to ring-linear threading. \cite{halverson2012rheology}